rohitasva/NixOS/README.md

 ## NixOS on Macbook Air

-This repo has steps that I had to follow to install nixos-15.09 on a separtate partition on macbook air.
-I had help from https://github.com/mbbx6spp/mbp-nixos which was written for nixos-14.12.
-I could skip couple of steps with the OS version.
+This repo has steps that one can follow to install nixos-15.09 as dual boot on macbook air (latest generation).
+I had help from anther tutorial at https://github.com/mbbx6spp/mbp-nixos which was written for nixos-14.12.

 ## Prerequisites
 1. Hard wired ethernet connection.
 This is required for the first nixos-install.
 After that we can set up wireless connection.